vanessaheh/THEAssessmentTask3/project_documentation.md

 **Chosen issue: Gosford High students are at risk of future gambling habits due to lootbox games**

 **Research your chosen issue**
+Lootboxes in video games have become increasingly controversial due to their structural and psychological similarities to gambling mechanics.
+The randomised reward system, whether requiring in-game currency or real money, mirrors the thrill of traditional gambling, particularly through variable ratio schedules (where the player is guaranteed a reward after participating in a certain amount of times) and the "near miss effect".

+In a recent study, one in five problem gamblers reported that their first first exposure to gambling-like behaviours came through lootbox components in video games, often during adolescence.

 **Data dictionary**